Aggressive Dog

 If none of the above seems to work, you may have to have your dog de-sexed which will instantly curb aggressive behavior in males.

 There is a herbal remedy called “Aggression Formula” that is known to have a soothing effect on dog behavior.
 Aggression Formula can be used daily or just for specific episodes when needed.
-This herbal formula works to relax your dog without curbing his natural happy and bouncy behavior.
+This herbal formula works to relax your aggressive dog without curbing his natural happy and bouncy behavior.
+Don’t allow aggressive dog behavior to spoil your time together.